Transfer to UC Berkeley from Another U.S. School

 1. Notify the International Student Advisor at your current school that you intend to transfer to UC Berkeley.
 The advisor will enter a SEVIS Release Date into your record.
 On this date, your SEVIS record will automatically transfer to UC Berkeley via the internet.
 The release date is usually the last day of enrollment at your current school.

-2. Complete the Non-Immigrant Information Form (NIF) and send the NIF Cover Page and attachments to Berkeley International Office.
+2. Complete the Non-Immigrant Information Form (NIF) and upload the required documents including passport and proof of funding.
 F-1 students will receive a transfer I-20 from Berkeley International Office within two weeks following their transfer release date.

 3. Attend the mandatory Document Check.